chiholiu10/api-meals/README.md

 # Random meal api

 Fetch the api and then create a button that will call this api call.
-When the api has been called, the component should cluster all the matching and exisiting key names with values and output that.
+When the api has been called, the component should cluster all the matching and existing key names with values and output that.
 In my perspective this part must be a reusable component so we can use this again for the second part of this app.

 # Search api
 First of all we need to fetch an api.